kfishkin/brago/README.md

 learning experiment, so be gentle with your comments :)

 ## Version log

+## 1.17 (14 July)
+Champion page displays # of masteries, and can filter on none/some/all.

 ## 1.16 (27 May)
 Can display champion skills, and filter on booked status.